djaus2/AthsVideoRecording/README.md

 ### Buttons at Bottom
 - Now fully functional.
 Have captions.
-- Note when a Met-tEvent-Heat is selected the video filename is set automatically and can't be changed manually until app is restarted.
+- Note when a **Meet-Event-Heat** is selected the video filename is set automatically and can't be changed manually until app is restarted.
   - Can select another Meet-Event-Heat on ProgramPage though which changes the video filename.
   - Meet-Event-Heat now shows and manual filename entry is hidden.